 Back to school season can be chaotic, so we've put together a list of five ways our audiobook solution can get you and your child on track for a better school year.

-Research has shown that reading 20 minutes each day can raise students' performance on assessment testing.
+Research shows that reading 20 minutes each day can raise students' performance on assessment testing.
 Try blocking off regular times for your child to ear read independently.
 Here is a list of 23 books your child would love to read.
-The great thing about audiobooks is you can take them anywhere and read on the go.
+The great thing about Learning Ally audiobooks is you can take them anywhere and read on the go.
 Squeeze in reading time during car rides or while waiting on long lines at the grocery store.

 In short, more time reading = more words read = better reading performance.

 #2 - Make homework easier

 Did you know Learning Ally has textbooks?
 Browse through our books by subject and see if you find audio versions of your child's school books.
 Make homework easier and less frustrating while giving yourself back some much needed personal time.
 With only 24 hours in a day, Learning Ally can help keep the tears away.

 #3 - Create a comfortable spot for your child to read

 Struggling readers are inherently less comfortable with the act of reading than their more fluent peers.
 What better way to ease some of their discomforts than with a plush reading space, easy natural lighting and an inviting background?
 Creating a comfortable, dedicated reading space in your home invites your child to relax and read or listen to an audio book.
 Sometimes all it takes are some brightly-colored pillows in a quiet corner or a cardboard box converted into a fort.

 #4 - Network with other parents